-Robert Gellately has written or edited eight books, and his works have appeared in seventeen foreign languages.
-His latest book is Lenin, Stalin and Hitler: The Age of Social Catastrophe (New York, Alfred A. Knopf, and London, Jonathan Cape, 2007).
-This book is being translated into German, Norwegian, Portuguese, Italian and Latvian.
-He is currently engaged in an international comparative study of postwar Europe.
+Robert Gellately has written or edited ten books, and his works have appeared in more than twenty foreign languages.
+His latest monograph is Stalin’s Curse: Battling for Communism in War and Cold War (New York, Alfred A. Knopf and Oxford University Press, 2013).
+It has thus far been translated into Spanish and Portuguese.
+It is the sequel to Lenin, Stalin and Hitler: The Age of Social Catastrophe (New York, Alfred A. Knopf, and London, Jonathan Cape, 2007).
+That book has been translated into German, Norwegian, Czech, Portuguese, Italian, Estonian, Latvian, Ukrainian, Hungarian, and Indonesian.

 Gellately studied Russian and German history at Memorial University of Newfoundland, did his doctoral work at the London School of Economics and Political Science, and post-doctoral studies in Germany.
 He has taught at Cornell University and Huron College/University of Western Ontario.
 From 1998 to 2003 he was the Strassler Professor in Holocaust history at Clark University.
 In August 2003 he joined the faculty of Florida State University where he is the Earl Ray Beck Professor of History.

 In 2004-5 he was selected as the Bertelsmann Visiting Professor of Twentieth Century Jewish Politics and History, at Oxford University.
 In 2006 he was awarded a Litt.
 D. (Honorary Doctor of Letters) by Memorial University of Newfoundland.

 Gellately has won numerous research awards, including Senior Fellowships from the Alexander von-Humboldt-Foundation in Germany; grants from the Harry Frank Guggenheim Foundation; and still others from the Social Sciences and Humanities Research Council of Canada.